-In almost every case, the Governor General has chosen as the prime minister the leader of the party that has received the largest number of seats in the House of Commons, even if it is not the majority.20
+In almost every case, the Governor General has chosen as the prime minister the leader of the party that has received the largest number of seats in the House of Commons, even if it is not the majority.19

-4.2.4 What happens if two parties have an equal number of seats in the House of Commons and each wants to form a government?
+4.2.4 What Happens if Two Parties Have an Equal Number of Seats in the House of Commons and Each Wants to Form a Government?

 If two parties were tied after an election, the prime minister would have to make a decision.
-The prime minister could try to gain the support of other parties - either formally or informally (a coalition government, or an entente; see the next question).
-If this proved impossible, the prime minister could still try to form a government and seek the support of the House.
+The prime minister could try to gain the support of other parties - either formally or informally (via a coalition government or an agreement; see section 4.2.5).

+If this proved impossible, the prime minister could still try to form a government and seek the support of the House of Commons.
 An incumbent prime minister appears to be entitled to try to form a government first.
 If it were clear that no other parties were willing to support the prime minister, a difficult constitutional question could arise for the Governor General, although they would probably let the prime minister attempt to form a government.

 If the prime minister did try to form a government, they would need to have new ministers sworn in.
-The prime minister would then advise the Governor General to recall Parliament and would deliver a Speech from the Throne.
+The prime minister would then advise the Governor General to recall Parliament and would present a Speech from the Throne.
 Inevitably, a vote of confidence would arise.

 If the prime minister were defeated in that vote, they would have to tender their resignation to the Governor General.
 The prime minister could advise dissolution and a general election, or suggest that the leader of the other party be asked to try to form a government.
-(The former advice would raise many of the same issues as the King-Byng Affair; see section 3.1.10, above.)
-Many factors would be relevant to the decision of the Governor General, for example, the number of seats of the two parties (and other parties); and whether there were formal or informal offers of support to the other party.
-Likely, if such a situation occurred shortly after an election, and there was a reasonable chance that the other party could form a government and obtain the confidence of the House, the Governor General would invite the leader of that party to form the government.
+(The former advice would raise many of the same issues as the King-Byng Affair; see section 3.1.10.)
+Many factors would be relevant to the decision of the Governor General, for example, the number of seats of the two parties (and other parties) and whether there were formal or informal offers of support to the other party.
+It is likely that if such a situation occurred shortly after an election and there were a reasonable chance that the other party could form a government and obtain the confidence of the House, the Governor General would invite the leader of that party to form the government.

-4.2.5 In a case where no party has a majority, what options are there for parties to govern?
+4.2.5 In a Case Where No Party Has a Majority, What Options Are There for Parties to Govern?

 Two (or more) parties can form a coalition.
 In a coalition government, members of different political parties are brought into Cabinet and together contribute to policies that become part of the government's legislative program.
 There has been only one coalition government at the federal level in Canada's history, and it was not formed as a result of a minority situation.
-In 1917, as a way of broadening support for conscription during World War I, Conservative prime minister Sir Robert Borden invited individual Liberals and independents to join a coalition known as the Union Government; it lasted until Borden's retirement in 1920.
+In 1917, as a way of broadening support for conscription during the First World War, Conservative Prime Minister Sir Robert Borden invited individual Liberals and independents to join a coalition known as the Union Government, which lasted until Borden's retirement in 1920.
 Coalition governments are more common in countries with proportional representation electoral systems.
-According to the late C.E.S.
-Franks, "a minority government is more likely to make concessions over policy and legislation with a third party than to enter into a coalition."
-Franks's observation is borne out by the events of the 38th Parliament when the Liberal government reached an accommodation with the opposition NDP; changes were made to the 2005 Budget in exchange for NDP support.
+Political scientist C.E.S.
+Franks argued that "a minority government is more likely to make concessions over policy and legislation with a third party than to enter into a coalition."
+Franks's observation is borne out by the events of the 38th Parliament when the Liberal government reached an accommodation with the opposition NDP; changes were made to the 2005 budget in exchange for NDP support.